 Motorcyclists make up over 8% of all drivers in the United States, noted by the Motorcycle Industry Council in 2018, which is the highest ever recorded.
 As the freedom and beauty of riding a motorcycle are felt and appreciated by more Americans, the risk of motorcycle accidents increases with more motorcyclists.
 Unfortunately, motorcyclists are vulnerable drivers and can come across dangerous situations of their own making, of course, but commonly at the negligence or oversight of other drivers.
 It is important to understand the dangers motorcyclists face as both motorcycle owners and car drivers to ensure we do not participate in or contribute to potentially fatal accidents.

-First on the list is driver negligence as this contributes to most motorcycle accidents in some way.
-Whether it is an unsafe lane change, car doors opening without a driver properly checking their blind spots, sudden stops, or right of way errors, all failures of drivers to properly comply with the rules of the road contribute to motorcycle accidents.
-This can also be turned on the motorcyclist and we implore motorcyclists to be aware of their surroundings and to ensure there is proper space between you and the car ahead.
+First on the list is driver negligence, as this contributes to most motorcycle accidents in some way.
+Whether it is an unsafe lane change, car doors opening without a driver properly checking their blind spots, sudden stops, or right-of-way errors, all failures of drivers to properly comply with the rules of the road contribute to motorcycle and car accidents.
+This can also be turned on the motorcyclist, and we implore motorcyclists to be aware of their surroundings and to ensure there is proper space between you and the car ahead.

 To be aware of your surroundings is to also be aware of the weather and road hazards.
 Inclement weather, including fog, rain, and snow, accounts for a fair number of motorcycle accidents.
 To have situational awareness is to check the weather forecast and determine if your individual motorcycle can handle those conditions.
 Slippery roads or low visibility can put motorcyclists at increased risk of causing, contributing to, or being the victim of an accident.
 Keeping a careful eye on the road itself is incredibly important as potholes, loose gravel, construction debris, and trash are dangerous road hazards that can cause motorcyclists to lose control and crash.